tekord/vertex-declaration-system/README.md

 ## Vertex Declaration

-**Vertex Declaration** define the vertex inputs used to render the geometry.
+**Vertex Declaration** defines the vertex inputs used to render the geometry.
 Declaration is made up of elements.

 **Vertex Element** specifies a single part of a vertex.
 Element provides the following fields: